Can you tell us about your role?

 What are your top 3 tips for women looking to get into engineering?

-Thinking of this year’s theme #transformthefuture – what would you like to change in the future?
+What would you like to change in the future?

-Lastly, thinking of purpose, how are you building connections that really matter?
+Thinking of purpose, how are you building connections that really matter?